raybellis/PicoSynth/README.md

 The RP2040 is overclocked to 250 MHz.

+## Building

+Familiarity with using the RP2040 Pico SDK is assumed.

+My own development system is macOS and I use the arm-none-eabi-gcc compiler v13.2.0 from MacPorts.

 Building the code requires the following repositories, as well as an installation of NodeJS which is used to construct the various lookup tables used by the code: